“A pianist with a proud attitude” (Christian Wasselin, Web Theater, April 2016)

-Bathed in art from its childhood, especially that of theatre and text, Célia Oneto Bensaid decides that she will tell the stories on the piano, this rich instrument that allows so many directories!
+Surrounded by art since her childhood, especially of the theater and dramatic arts, Célia Oneto Bensaid decided that she will tell stories on the piano, this rich instrument allowing to interpret so many repertories!